Banner with an overhead view of Austin City Limits Music Festival in Zilker Park with Austin downtown in the background.

 • Projects must occur at a site eligible for local, state, or national historic designation, or determined eligible for designation by the Texas Historical Commission.
 Designation must be completed within the agreement term

-• Project management fee and project administrative expenses are allowed up to 10% of the grant award for capital projects
+• Project management fee and project administrative expenses are allowed up to 10% of the grant award (not to exceed $20,000) for capital projects

-• Projects must be reviewed and approved either by the Historic Preservation Office and/or the Historic Landmark Commission after a preliminary review by the Architectural Review Committee
+• If awarded, projects must be reviewed and approved either by the Historic Preservation Office and/or the Historic Landmark Commission after a preliminary review by the Architectural Review Committee

 • Projects that are preservation-related or history-focused and are actively promoted to tourists, hotel guests, and convention delegates to expand audiences and tourists

-• Proposals must include recommendations from an Architect based on The Secretary of Interior’s Standards for the Treatment of Historic Properties and/or the City of Austin Historic Design Standards
+• Proposals must include recommendations from an Architect or equivalent professional based on The Secretary of Interior’s Standards for the Treatment of Historic Properties and/or the City of Austin Historic Design Standards

 • Proposals must adhere to City of Austin Historic Design Standards and/or The Secretary of Interior’s Standards for the Treatment of Historic Properties